Mir-Sharaf/Enterprise-Final-Project/README.md

 # Enterprise-Final-Project
-This repository is a place holder for the Enterprise Software Systems Final Project which would be feature a Laptop Ordering System using Vs Studio and C#
+This repository is a place holder for the Enterprise Software Systems Final Project which would be feature a School Management System using Vs Studio and C#